About the programme

 Iraq is one of the countries, most vulnerable to the impacts of climate change, facing extreme temperatures, unpredictable precipitation, intensified drought and increasing water scarcity.
 At the same time, rapid population growth, urbanization and inefficient water use by the agricultural and industrial sectors are propelling a demand for more water.
 The multifaceted stressors have led to further losses of agricultural livelihoods, especially in southern governorates, thus aggravating food insecurity.
 As Iraq transitions from a humanitarian to a development context after decades of conflict and political unrest, the country is focused on building a strong, home-grown innovation ecosystem that supports a climate-smart and resilient future capable of withstanding the challenges posed by climate change.

-To address these challenges, the World Food Programme (WFP) is launching its first-ever call for applications in Iraq.
-The PALM (Promoting Adaptation through Localized Methods) Iraq Innovation Challenge aims to identify and support local cost-effective solutions, both low-tech and high-tech, to build resilience and enhance climate adaptation of affected communities.
+To address these challenges, the World Food Programme (WFP) launched its first-ever call for applications in Iraq in 2024.
+The PALM (Promoting Adaptation through Localized Methods) Iraq Innovation Challenge aimed to identify and support local cost-effective solutions, both low-tech and high-tech, to build resilience and enhance climate adaptation of affected communities.

-We invite innovators, entrepreneurs and organizations from Iraq to contribute impactful and fit-for-purpose solutions to strengthen the capacities of local communities to adapt to climate change and improve livelihood opportunities.
-WFP in Iraq will provide comprehensive support to selected teams, facilitating the development and scaling of the most promising solutions.
-Our focus is on nurturing innovations that are not only novel to the context of Iraq but also sustainable, scalable, and capable of bringing long-term change within the local ecosystem.
+We invited innovators, entrepreneurs and organizations from Iraq to contribute impactful and fit-for-purpose solutions to strengthen the capacities of local communities to adapt to climate change and improve livelihood opportunities.
+WFP in Iraq provides comprehensive support to selected teams, facilitating the development and scaling of the most promising solutions.
+Our focus is on nurturing innovations that are not only novel to the context of Iraq but also sustainable, scalable and capable of bringing long-term change within the local ecosystem.

 The selected innovation teams:

-• will be eligible to receive up to US$25,000 equity free grant from WFP;
+• were eligible to receive up to US$25,000 equity free grant from WFP;

-• will have the opportunity to take part in an innovation coaching workshop held in Iraq in Jan 2025, combining business mentoring, ecosystem mobilization and roadmap planning facilitated by the WFP Innovation Accelerator;
+• had the opportunity to take part in an innovation coaching workshop held in Iraq in Jan 2025, combining business mentoring, ecosystem mobilization and roadmap planning facilitated by the WFP Innovation Accelerator;

-• will participate in a three-month WFP Sprint Programme (Feb - April 2025) to pilot the solutions and receive operational support, with the potential to be integrated into WFP Iraq’s programmatic activities in the long term; and
+• participated in a three-month WFP Sprint Programme (Feb - April 2025) to pilot the solutions and receive operational support, with the potential to be integrated into WFP Iraq’s programmatic activities in the long term; and

 • may qualify for further support and fundraising opportunities.

-For this innovation challenge, we are looking for cost-effective, context-appropriate solutions, both low-tech and high-tech, to enhance WFP in Iraq's climate resilience activities.
-We aim to identify homegrown innovations based in Iraq that could be implemented in governorates across Iraq.
-While we encourage innovative wildcard proposals, please ensure they align with WFP current innovation priorities in Iraq listed below:
+For this innovation challenge, we were looking for cost-effective, context-appropriate solutions, both low-tech and high-tech, to enhance WFP in Iraq's climate resilience activities.
+We aimed to identify homegrown innovations based in Iraq that could be implemented in governorates across Iraq.
+While we encouraged innovative wildcard proposals, we asked ventures to ensure they align with WFP current innovation priorities in Iraq listed below:

 Mangroves plantations in Iraq